 How will the Board share priorities and include constituents (students, faculty, staff, neighbors, public) in the planning for use of recent voter-approved bond funds?

 Do the Board and Chancellor Gonzales agree with Mark Rocha's statement that CCSF should use its real estate holdings to balance its budget?
 Can you describe in detail what that means?

-According to the college website the board of trustees, in closed session has been approving some major construction contracts since the initial shelter in place caused by the Corona crisis.
-With a possible major recession on the way would it not be a good Idea to put all projects on hold, until a clearer Idea of how stable the economy is and probably get much better bang for the taxpayer buck, through much lower future contract bids and transparency?
+According to the college website the board of trustees, in closed sessions has been approving some major construction contracts since the initial shelter in place caused by the Corona crisis.
+With a possible major recession on the way would it not be a good idea to put all projects on hold, until a clearer Idea of how stable the economy is and probably get a much better bang for the taxpayer buck, through much lower future contract bids and transparency?